For Carers

 Care Act 2014

-This is the foundation of adult safeguarding in England.
+The Care Act 2014 is the main legal framework for adult safeguarding in England.

 Mental Capacity Act 2005